-The Company continues to need to see improvement in the revenue environment, additional cost reductions and further productivity improvements before it can return to sustained profitability at acceptable levels.
-In addition, the Company's ability to return to sustained profitability at acceptable levels will depend on a number of risk factors, many of which are largely beyond the Company's Some of the risk factors that have had and/or may have a control. negative impact on the Company's business and financial results are referred to under "Forward-Looking Information" above and discussed in the Risk Factors listed in Item 7 (on pages 26-29) in the Company's Annual Report on Form 10-K for the year ended December 31, 2003.
-In particular, if the revenue environment deteriorates beyond normal seasonal trends, or the Company is unable to access the capital markets to raise additional capital, it may be unable to fund its obligations and sustain its operations in the long-term.
+The Company needs improvement in the revenue environment, additional cost reductions and further productivity improvements before it can return to sustained profitability at acceptable levels.
+In addition, the Company's ability to return to sustained profitability at acceptable levels will depend on a number of risk factors, many of which are largely beyond the Company's control.
+Some of the risk factors that have had and/or may have a negative impact on the Company's business and financial results are referred to under "Forward-Looking Information" above and are discussed in the Risk Factors listed in Item 7 (on pages 36-38) in the 2003 Form 10-K. In particular, if the revenue environment deteriorates beyond normal seasonal trends, fuel prices remain at historically high levels for an extended period of time or the Company is unable to access the capital markets to raise additional capital, it may be unable to fund its obligations and sustain its operations in the long-term.